Interested for Study in Australia.

 Get fill your details!
 We’ll call you back!!

 Study in Australia: Find Courses, Universities, Colleges, Rankings.

 Currently, among the top 3 education destinations abroad, Australia attracts more than 500,000 students every year after the USA and the UK.
 Indian students who opted to study in Australia crossed a mark of 87,000 in the year (2018).
-Even though amidst the COVID-19 pandemic overseas students in Australia dropped by 33.5%, an overall of around 70,000+ Indian students (new and continuing) applied for an Australian student visa.
+Even though amidst the COVID-19 pandemic overseas students in Australia dropped by 33.5%, an overall of around 70,000+ Indian students (new and continuing) applied for an Australia student visa.

 Offering more than 22,000 courses across 1,100 institutions, Australia invests 200,000,000 AUD in scholarships each year.
 Eight of Australian Universities rank among the top 100 institutions in the world and overall 36 highed education institutions make it to the QS top universities list.
 The United Nations ranked the country as the second-best in terms of education and per-capita income.

 New South Wales (11 universities), Victoria (10 universities), and Queensland (10 universities) are among the top student’s destinations in Australia.
 Along with universities, each of these states offers a higher number of TAFE (Technical & Further Education) institutions for students.
 The image below is an overall distribution of international students pursuing education in different Australian states.

 Australian education system offers you to pursue a variety of courses such as Higher Education, VET, Schools, English Language programs, and non-awarding courses.
 Let us find out how are these different from each other:

 - Higher Education– Mainstream UG and PG degree/certificate programs are classified under this category.